28-31 July 2021

 Connectivity and diversity in music cognition

-The aim of the joint conference is to provide an interdisciplinary and intercultural platform for the dissemination of most recent developments in music cognition research.
-To offer inclusivity to researchers, the conference is organised across multiple hubs.
+The 16th International Conference on Music Perception and Cognition was jointly organised with the 11th triennial conference of ESCOM and was held fully virtually from 28-31 July 2021.
+The aim of the joint conference was to provide an interdisciplinary and intercultural platform for the dissemination of most recent developments in music cognition research.
+To offer inclusivity to researchers, the conference was held online and organised across multiple hubs.

-Special theme of the conference is 'connectivity and diversity in music cognition', highlighting intersubjectivity, individual differences, cross-cultural variation, and neurological as well as mind-body-environment connectivity.
-Submissions are welcomed that address music cognition in a broad sense.
-However, submissions that directly relate to the conference theme will be highlighted in the programme.
+Special theme of the conference was 'connectivity and diversity in music cognition', highlighting intersubjectivity, individual differences, cross-cultural variation, and neurological as well as mind-body-environment connectivity.
+Submissions that address music cognition in a broad sense were welcomed.

 28-31 July 2021 ICMPC16-ESCOM11